onap/dcaegen2-platform-plugins/k8s/README.md

 # ONAP DCAE Kubernetes Plugin for Cloudify

 This directory contains a Cloudify plugin  used to orchestrate the deployment of containerized DCAE platform and service components  into a Kubernetes ("k8s") environment.
 This work is based on the [ONAP DCAE Docker plugin] (../docker).

 This plugin is *not* a generic Kubernetes plugin that exposes the full set of Kubernetes features.
-In fact, the plugin largely hides the fact that we're using Kubernetes from both component developers and blueprint authors, The Cloudify node type definitions are very similar to the Cloudify type definitions used in the ONAP DCAE Docker plugin.
+In fact, the plugin largely hides the fact that we're using Kubernetes from both component developers and blueprint authors.
+The Cloudify node type definitions are very similar to the Cloudify type definitions used in the ONAP DCAE Docker plugin.

 For the node types `ContainerizedPlatformComponent`, `ContainerizedServiceComponent`, and `ContainerizedServiceComponentUsingDmaap`, this plugin